100% Confidential

 Who Answers?

 Presently, there are 40 million Americans battling addiction.
 These range from narcotics and alcohol to gambling and sex.
 Although there are many effective ways to treat addiction, art therapy is a powerful tool according to the American Art Therapy Association (AATA).
 Its benefits are many and can help alleviate negative emotions and reconcile emotional conflicts.
 There are various art-based activities that can be especially beneficial to individuals recovering from addiction.
+Art therapy programs are guided by an art therapist, a professional with training in both therapy and the arts who use creative mediums for therapeutic purposes.
 Three art activities to aid addiction therapy are as follows.

 Engage in Guided Drawing